 Drama

-We seek to nurture, develop and enable students’ creativity and confidence with artistic and technical capability.
+We seek to nurture, develop and enable pupils creativity and confidence with artistic and technical capability.
 Through performance and participation, they enhance skills in communication, co-operation and reflection whilst working towards a clear artistic intention.

 Importance

-The identity and purpose of Drama at Fernwood is tailored to our students and community.
+The identity and purpose of Drama at Fernwood is tailored to our pupils and community.
 It is both a pedagogic approach (we teach through drama) and subject in its own right (we teach about drama.)

-We believe that Drama should be practical, immediate and engage the emotions as well as the intellect.
-It is an inherently interactive mode of learning and therefore seeks to develop social skills and personal confidence skills which may be transferred to any subject or future profession.
+We believe that Drama should be practical and creative.
+It is an interactive mode of learning and we therefore aim to develop social skills and personal confidence skills which may be transferred to any subject or future profession.
 An infinite number of ideas can be taught using dramatic approaches and this impacts the wider school curriculum.
+However, we also share with our pupils how to create, perform and respond to theatrical works as well as understand how professional theatre is created.

 Aims of the Curriculum

-• Create and perform in original drama work, devised from engaging stimuli and using challenging published texts.
+- Create and perform in original drama work, devised from engaging stimuli and using challenging published texts.

-• Reflect on decisions made during the creation process, changing or adapting in order to hone skills or more successfully fulfil an artistic intention.
+- Reflect on decisions made during the creation process, changing or adapting in order to hone skills or more successfully fulfil an artistic intention.

-• Communicate effectively with others to achieve a common goal.
+- Communicate effectively with others to achieve a common goal.

-• Use drama to address relevant societal issues resulting in a deeper, more empathetic understanding of the world we live in and human relationships.
+- Use drama to address relevant societal issues resulting in a deeper, more empathetic understanding of the world we live in and human relationships.

-• Are given opportunities to experience theatre as a cultural event, developing skills to appreciate and critique performance whilst gaining an understanding of how larger scale productions are created and the career opportunities in this field.
+- Are given opportunities to experience theatre as a cultural event, developing skills to appreciate and critique performance whilst gaining an understanding of how larger scale productions are created and the career opportunities in this field.

 All elements of the drama curriculum are supported by a broad extra-curricular offering.
 The absolute intention is that these work symbiotically, with each reinforcing the other, both in terms of specific understanding and in the development of wider performance skills.